Ignite-Laboratories/Enigmaneering/readme.md

 _Go_ to rapidly prototype using neural architectures.
 From there, I sincerely hope to see some _amazing_ creations from each of you as the possibilities with this architecture are _limitless!_

-**0 - The Neural Impulse Engine** - This represents the heartbeat of orchestrating highly threaded designs.
+**0 - The Neural Impulse Engine** - This represents the heartbeat of orchestrating neural network architectures.

+**1 - Binary Synthesis** - This represents distilling binary down to only the most essential bits.

-**1 - Resonant Calculation and Temporal Analysis** - These are the fruits of a neural impulse engine.
+**2 - Glitter** - A rendering engine built off of the neural impulse engine.

-**2 - Synchros, Carousels, and the Cortex** - These three structures provide logical threaded design.

-**3 - Hydra** - A way of managing impulsable threaded structures

-**4 - Glitter** - A technique that uses Hydra for _resonant rendering._

-**5 - ARWEN and Leveraging ECS for Distributed Simulation** - Distributed ARWENs are used to simulate complex scenarios.

-**6 - Binary Synthesis** - Finally, a way to reliably mimic _growing_ binary information into known structures.
+**3 - Quorum Computation** - How to _think_ and _react_

+**4 - Curiosity Engines** - How to use all of the above to begin intelligently driving systems.

 All the components that facilitate the above technologies belong to an ecosystem of libraries I call _JanOS,_ named after Janus - the Roman God of time, duality, and beginnings.